georgynio/python_aulas/Notas/01_Introducao/02_Hello_world.md

 ```

-No caso do comando `for` as instruções serão repetidos uma quantidade de veces previamente definidos pelo programador.
+No caso do comando `for` as instruções serão repetidos uma quantidade de vezes previamente definidas pelo programador.

 ```python
 for i in range(quadros_tabuleiro):